swetha2662/Address-Book-using-RB-Trees-/README.md

 # Address-Book-using-Doubly linked lists
-An address book is created using the data structure Red Black Trees.
+An address book is created using the data structure Doubly linked lists.
 It offers all operations like creation, insertion, searching, modification .
 Stack operations are also involoved in this project.
 You can create your own user name and password and register yourself, then use it to login into your book.